 Expats moving to Italy envision a romantic lifestyle in one of the most beautiful countries in the world.
 However, it is important to make sure that you do comprehensive research and fully understand what it will mean to move to the city, town or village you choose.

-10 Tips for Living in Italy
+7 Important Tips for Retirees in Italy

 We have retired to Minturno, near Formia, a port for Ponza.
 This is the southern most town in Lazio.
 The beach is fantastic.
 The housing is cheap, the people are friendly.
 The train to Rome and Naples stops in town.
 There are local markets but access to large shopping centers if you desire.
 We are welcomed by the community.
 No I don't sell real estate, but I can't say enough about our new home to express how happy we are here.